My IBM Log in Subscribe

 Gear up robotics

-AI is not just about asking for a haiku written by a cat.
-Robots handle and move physical objects.
-In industrial settings, narrow AI can perform routine, repetitive tasks involving materials handling, assembly and quality inspections.
-AI can assist surgeons by monitoring vitals and detecting potential issues during procedures.
 Agricultural machines can engage in autonomous pruning, moving, thinning, seeding and spraying.
-Smart home devices such as the iRobot Roomba can navigate a home’s interior using computer vision and use data stored in memory to understand its progress.
-And if AI can guide a Roomba, it can also direct self-driving cars on the highway and robots moving merchandise in a distribution center or on patrol for security and safety protocols.
+Smart home devices such as the iRobot Roomba can navigate a home’s interior by using computer vision and use data that is stored in memory to understand its progress.
+And if AI can guide a Roomba, it can also direct self-driving cars on the highway and robots moving merchandise in a distribution center or on safety patrol.

 Clean up with predictive maintenance